OtagoCarpentries/minibaz2020/index.md

 # MiniBaz 2020

-Welcome to Minibaz 2020.
+Welcome to MiniBaz2020 (the COIVD19 version of [Research Bazaar](https://otagocarpentries.github.io/resbaz2019/dunedin/)).
 This year we are running a selection of stand alone workshops to pick and chose from.
-A session in the morning then one in the afternoon.
-You don;t need to sign up for everything, nly those workshops that interest you.
+Session will be targetted towards a molecular biology/genetics background with one in the morning then one in the afternoon.
+You don't need to sign up for everything, nly those workshops that interest you.

 Sign up is at the bottom of the page [link]()